ApsarasX/llvm-bindings/README.md

 | Windows 10 | ❌ | ❌ |
 | Windows 11 | ❌ | ❌ |

+> It's recommended to install `llvm-bindings` in WSL2 if your OS is Windows.

 ## Supported LLVM methods

 listed in the [TypeScript definition file](./llvm-bindings.d.ts).